 Once you arrive and check in to your place in Manuel Antonio, relax and get ready for tomorrow!

-Recommended hotels in Manuel Antonio for families: Tulemar, Si Como No, Parador, Plaza Yara, Hotel La Mariposa, Tabulia Tree Hotel, La Posada Jungle Hotel.
+Recommended hotels in Manuel Antonio for families: Tulemar, Si Como No, Parador and Arenas del Mar.
 All these hotels offer family rooms and breakfast included.
-All except La Posada have a pool.
 Manuel Antonio tends to have more high end, expensive hotels.
 There are also many vacation rentals in Manuel Antonio.

 The kids will love walking through the rainforest and playing in the sand at the beautiful white sand beaches.
 There is a ton of wildlife in this park with lots of monkeys!